 Learn creative skills and perform in our state-of-the-art Michael Morpurgo Theatre at our Broxbourne campus.
-With professional dance studios, a recording and TV studio, plus tutors with industry experience, you'll learn the tricks of the trade in preparation for your career.
-Our 140-seat performance theatre, will allow you to showcase your talents with the help of the latest lighting and sound technology.
+With professional dance studios, a recording and TV studio, plus tutors with industry experience, you'll learn the skills of the trade in preparation for your career.
+Our 140-seat performance theatre will allow you to showcase your talents with the help of the latest lighting and sound technology.

-What makes Performing & Production Arts at HRC special?
+What makes Performing and Production Arts at HRC special?

 What do our students say?

-"The course has taught me new skills and showed me strengths I didn't know I had."
+"The course has taught me new skills and shown me strengths I didn't know I had."

 "The course itself was fantastic; I felt challenged but knew help was there if I needed it"